Franchise Group (FRG) vs. Its Competitors Head-To-Head Contrast

-Franchise Group (NASDAQ: FRG) is one of 27 public companies in the “Patent owners & lessors” industry, but how does it contrast to its rivals?
-We will compare Franchise Group to similar companies based on the strength of its profitability, valuation, institutional ownership, analyst recommendations, risk, dividends and earnings.
+Franchise Group (NASDAQ: FRG) is one of 27 public companies in the “Patent owners & lessors” industry, but how does it contrast to its competitors?
+We will compare Franchise Group to similar companies based on the strength of its risk, profitability, valuation, dividends, analyst recommendations, earnings and institutional ownership.

+Franchise Group pays an annual dividend of $1.50 per share and has a dividend yield of 3.1%.
+Franchise Group pays out 29.9% of its earnings in the form of a dividend.
+As a group, “Patent owners & lessors” companies pay a dividend yield of 2.0% and pay out 42.9% of their earnings in the form of a dividend.
+Franchise Group has increased its dividend for 2 consecutive years.
+Franchise Group is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This table compares Franchise Group and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Franchise Group and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue